 Categories

 Finally, there was a small scrap of paper to remind me what devices were on what channels of the mixer.
 With all this gear, I got confused a few times on Saturday, so the cheat sheet worked well.
 I basically had four sequences running at once and could switch between them which made things a lot of fun.
 If I ever do this again (?!?!?)
 I’d probably do something very similar.

 Okay, I hope you enjoyed this (very) lengthy write-up about my set-up.
-As I mentioned this is my first time doing this, and overall I pleased with how it went.
+As I mentioned this is my first time doing this, and overall I was pleased with how it went.
 It was a super-low pressure gig where I could just have a good time.
 Cheers!

+Categories